dumbdevss/nft-ticketing/README.md

 ## Overview

-This tutorial demonstrates how to create a decentralized vesting solution that allows projects to lock tokens and release them to recipients according to predefined schedules.
-Token vesting is a crucial component of many blockchain projects, especially for managing team, advisor, and investor token allocations.
+This tutorial demonstrates how to create a decentralized NFT ticketing solution that allows event organizers to issue, manage, and validate tickets on the blockchain.
+NFT ticketing ensures transparency, prevents fraud, and enables unique experiences for ticket holders.

 ## Features

-- Implementation of smart contracts for token vesting
+- Implementation of smart contracts for NFT ticketing
 - Multi-chain deployment (Movement & Aptos)
-- User interface for managing vesting schedules
+- User interface for managing ticket sales and transfers
-- Admin panel for creating new vesting contracts
+- Admin panel for creating and managing events
-- Claiming mechanism for beneficiaries
+- QR code-based ticket validation
-- Time-locked release schedules
+- Immutable ownership records on the blockchain

 ## Prerequisites